Voting in Maryland

 Vote-by-mail & Absentee

-While registered voters in Maryland automatically received mail ballots for the June 2 Primary Election due to COVID-19, voters will have to request a mail ballot to receive one for the upcoming November 3 election.
+While all registered voters automatically received mail ballots for the June 2 Primary Election due to COVID-19, voters will have to request a mail ballot to vote absentee/by-mail for the November 3 General Election.

 Early Voting In Maryland